At TFX we've been doing taxes for U.S. expats for over 25 years

 With the current tough economic climate, many US companies have accumulated significant Net Operating Losses (NOLs).
 Therefore, their managers may not be concerned about filing of Form 5471 - since they expect that the firm's NOLs would protect from potential problems with the IRS.
 However - because the failure to file Form 5471 results in a penalty (and not a tax), NOLs would not offer any protection.

 In addition, the three year statute of limitations that applies to normal tax returns (we discuss it in more detail here: Statute of Limitations for Tax Returns) does not start counting until Form 5471 is properly filed.
 This is because failure to file Form 5471 renders the personal tax return as incomplete at the time of original filing.

-Please note that there are no 'almost-dormant' corporations (just like one can not be almost pregnant).
-Any business activity occurring during the year would make it non-dormant and require preparation of a complete Form 5471.
+PLEASE NOTE that there are no 'almost-dormant' corporations (just like one can not be almost pregnant).
+Failure to meet one condition would make it non-dormant and require preparation of a complete Form 5471.

 Preparation of Form 5471 is one of the most complicated and formidable challenges faced by tax preparers.
 Unfortunately even most professionals do not know how to handle it and may require help.
-If you believe that you need assistance with this particular form, we would be glad to help out, even if the rest of your personal tax return is prepared by your existing accountant.
-We can certainly handle your personal tax return as well.
-Either way - please talk to us to find out how we can help.
+If you believe that you need assistance with this particular form, we would be glad to help out.
+Please contact us to find out how we can help.